parambharat/inspect_wandb/docs/source/index.rst

-Welcome to Inspect Weave's documentation!
+Welcome to Inspect WandB's documentation!
 ========================================

-**Inspect Weave** is a Python library for integrating Inspect with Weights & Biases.
+**Inspect WandB** is a Python library for integrating Inspect with Weights & Biases.